spectra-cluster/spectra-cluster-py/docs/source/index.rst

 The :doc:`protein_annotator <tools/protein_annotator>` can map
 peptides in a text file to proteins from a fasta file.
 Additionally, basic protein inference can be performed.

+The :doc:`cluster_result_comparator <tools/cluster_result_comparator>` can be
+used to compare two clustering result (in the .clustering format).
+The comparison is performed by creating a network representation where clusters are nodes and edges are created based on shared spectra.
+If Cytoscape is running before the script is launched, the network is automatically displayed in Cytoscape.

 The complete list of tools can be found
 :doc:`here <tools/index>`.